 Remembering Paradise Park

-Explore Florida Black History during Black History Month as Lu Vickers presents a fascinating program about the creation and history of Paradise Park.
-In 1949, during the Jim Crow era, Silver Springs’ owners Carl Ray and Shorty Davidson did something unique: they created a place for African American tourists.
-Located downriver, they dubbed their creation “Paradise Park for Colored People” and put Eddie Vereen in charge.
-From 1949 to 1969, the former Silver Springs boat captain ran one of the most popular places for African Americans to visit.
-This event will be conducted live on Zoom.
-Free; please register.
-The Zoom ID will be emailed to you with your registration confirmation.
-You may view the Zoom event on your device, or you are welcome to join us at the Library where the Zoom event will streamed in the auditorium.
-This program is a partnership between the Florida Humanities and Delray Beach Public Library.
+In 1949, during the Jim Crow era, Silver Springs’ owners Carl Ray and Shorty Davidson did something unique: they created a place for African-American tourists.
+Located downriver, they dubbed their creation “Paradise Park for Colored People”.
+From 1949 to 1969, the former Silver Springs boat captain Eddie Vereen ran one of the most popular places for African Americans to visit in the country.

 Lu Vickers was awarded a National Endowment for the Arts fellowship for fiction as well as two Florida Book Awards and three Florida Individuals Artists Fellowships.
 In addition to writing Remembering Paradise Park with C. Graham, she has written Breathing Underwater, a novel and three other Florida history books: Weeki Wachee, City of Mermaids, Cypress Gardens, America’s Tropical Wonderland, and, Weeki Wachee, Thirty Years of Underwater Photography.